RCN-ECS/2022_TrainingIntegrationWorkshop/InstructionsForSpeakers.md

 ## Instructions for zoom moderators

 1. Lead moderator
-  * Plug in the speakers to your laptop, choose the speakers from the zoom menu
+  * Plug in the speakers to your laptop, for Speaker choose the "external headphones" from the zoom menu
-  * Attach the microphone sensor to your laptop, choose the microphone from the zoom menu
+  * Attach the microphone sensor to your laptop, for microphone choose "USB audio device" from the zoom menu
     * There are 2 microphones, one for the speaker and one for questions
     * People on zoom will only be able to hear what is said into the microphones
+    * People who are speaking into the microphones will have to project their voice for the people in the room - we couldn't figure out how to broadcast the sound from the mics without creating feedback for people online

 2. Other zoom moderators
   * Make sure that your video is on, the volume on your computer is muted, and your microphone is off.